Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 ### Building and Running the app (dev mode)

 1. `nix-shell` to enter the Nix environment
-2. `npm ci` to install our dependencies
+2. `npm install && npm ci` to install our dependencies
 3. `npx next build` to build the project
 4. `npx next dev` to run the project using the default server